fxm90/GradientLoadingBar/readme.md

 ##### Methods
 ###### – `fadeIn(duration:completion)`
 This method fades-in the loading bar.
-You can adjust the duration with coresponding parameter.
+You can adjust the duration with corresponding parameter.
 Furthermore you can pass in a completion handler that gets called once the animation is finished.

 ###### – `fadeOut(duration:completion)`
 This methods fades-out the loading bar.
-You can adjust the duration with coresponding parameter.
+You can adjust the duration with corresponding parameter.
 Furthermore you can pass in a completion handler that gets called once the animation is finished.

 ##### Custom shared instance (Singleton)
 If you need the loading bar on multiple / different parts of your app, you can use the given static `shared` variable: